Do you care about losing your wallet? Or what’s inside your wallet?

 Data Continues to Become More Portable

 A movement toward a storage fabric like this represents the next logical step in the history of information.
-For the first five thousand years of civilization, information was largely tied to physical media.
-Scribes carved directives from the king in tablets, and third-grade teachers resorted to the copy machine for homework assignments.
+For the first five thousand years of civilization, information was largely tied to physical media: Scribes carved directives from the king in tablets, and third-grade teachers resorted to the copy machine for homework assignments.

 The Internet took things a step further by breaking the relationship between information and its physical media.
-Hotmail, the one-time king of email services, which Microsoft recently transformed into Outlook.com, probably deserves some of the credit for convincing customers of the benefits of remote access.
-When Hotmail was founded in 1996, email was still a thing.
-You downloaded software onto your computer to receive email and all your messages were stored on your laptop or desktop.
+Hotmail, the one-time king of email services, which Microsoft recently transformed into Outlook.com, probably deserves some of the credit for convincing customers about the benefits of remote access.
+When Hotmail was founded in 1996, email was still a thing: You downloaded software onto your computer to receive email and all of your messages were stored on your laptop or desktop.
 With Hotmail, users could suddenly easily access messages anywhere, not just from a particular PC.
 Consumers no longer owned the drives and computers where their messages lived.
 The information was theirs, but the superstructure wasn’t.

-Flickr, YouTube and Facebook followed in the wake.
+Flickr, YouTube, and Facebook followed in the wake.
 From a user’s perspective, you could make infinite copies and get unlimited access to anything.

 Remote access also potentially means a gargantuan increase in data packets.
-To keep networks humming, service providers will have to develop caching, recovery, and de-duplication strategies to minimise the volume of traffic and the distances individual bits have to travel.
+To keep networks humming, service providers will have to develop caching, recovery, and de-duplication strategies to minimize the volume of traffic and the distances individual bits have to travel.

 Finally, managing the massive and never-ending increase in structured and unstructured data has its own inherent challenges.
 Which data goes where?
 When does the consumer want to access that data and how?
-Companies like ours and many others will plan to tackle that challenge and deliver on this concept called the storage fabric.
+Companies like ours and many others will look to tackle that challenge and deliver on this concept called the storage fabric.
 Consumers won’t have to worry about the backend technical gymnastics and complicated algorithms that are managing their data.
 They only need to focus on a single view of their digital world regardless of device.

 The hard work, however, will pay off.
-It will lead to what people think of when they think of ‘cloud’.
+It will lead to what people think of when they think of ‘cloud.’
 Not the reality of millions of machines anonymously churning away.
 Instead, it will just be the data, which is more valuable than any individual device.

 You won’t have to think about a storage fabric.